 Amidst tension between India and Pakistan on the border, Hindu devotees from the neighbouring country visited the centuries old Jagannath temple in Puri of Odisha.

 As many as 133 Pakistan nationals paid obeisance to deities in Jagannath Temple yesterday.
 Far off the country, the Pakistani pilgrims are on a long trip to visit several Hindu temples in India.

 “This is my second visit to India and first to Jagannath Dham.
-We are overwhelmed at the spiritual atmosphere of Puri and hospitality of the people,” said Vikram Pal, a businessman of Ghotki.
+We are overwhelmed at the spiritual atmosphere of Puri and hospitality of the people,” said a devotee of Lord Jagannath from Pakistan.